-Trastuzumab, more commonly known by its brand name, Herceptin, is a biologic (or targeted) therapy for breast cancer.
-By inhibiting human epidermal growth factor receptor 2 (Her-2/neu) actions on cancer cells, Herceptin can stop the growth and spread of breast cancer.
-Taken intravenously, Herceptin is most often used in tandem with chemotherapy or hormone therapy.
-It is known as a targeted therapy because it kills only the cancer cells impacted by the Her-2/neu protein and does not damage any other cells.
+Trastuzumab, more commonly known by its brand name, Herceptin, is a targeted therapy for breast cancer.
+According to the American Cancer Society, Herceptin can stop the growth and spread of breast cancer by stopping the human epidermal growth factor receptor 2 (Her-2/neu) actions on cancer cells.
+Herceptin is given through an IV.
+It’s most often used in combination with chemotherapy or hormone therapy.
+It’s known as a targeted therapy because it specifically attaches to the protein that is driving the growth of Her-2/neu positive breast cancers.
+This attachment slows growth of the cancer by blocking one of the signals for cancer cells to divide and labels only those cells for killing by the patient’s own immune system.
+It does not damage any other cells.

-The Herceptin regimen usually calls for an initial 90-minute dose with follow-up dosages of shorter duration a week to three weeks later.
-Studies have yet to prove the most effective duration.
-Herceptin can cause negative side effects for some patients; the U.S. Food and Drug Administration (FDA) requires that patients be screened for proper heart function before starting (and during) Herceptin treatment.
-Before you begin treatment, your medical team should go over side effects that may occur and offer suggestions to combat or mitigate them.
+The Herceptin regimen usually calls for an initial 90-minute dose.
+Follow-up dosages of shorter duration happen a week to three weeks later.
+Studies haven’t yet proven the most effective duration.
+Herceptin can cause negative side effects for some patients.
+The U.S. Food and Drug Administration (FDA) requires that patients be screened for proper heart function before undergoing Herceptin treatment.
+Also, if you already have lung disease like asthma or COPD or if the breast cancer has significantly invaded your lungs, there is an increased possibility of lung damage.
+Your doctor should go over side effects that may occur before you start this treatment.

-Like Herceptin, Tykerb targets the HER2 protein.
-It is approved for the treatment of advanced metastatic breast cancer, but it typically reserved for women who have already tried Herceptin without positive results.
+Like Herceptin, Tykerb targets the HER2 receptor.
+But unlike Herceptin, it interferes with the action of the receptor inside the cell rather than blocking its activation outside the cell.
+Because of this difference, Tykerb only slows down tumor growth.
+It does not label the cells for removal by the patient’s immune system.
+It’s approved for the treatment of advanced metastatic breast cancer.
+But it’s typically reserved for women who have already tried Herceptin without positive results.

-Avastin is a drug therapy that starves cancer cells by preventing the cells from signaling new blood cells.
-Without the blood cells bringing fresh oxygen and nutrients to the tumor, the cancer cells die.
+Avastin is a drug therapy that starves cancer cells by preventing the tumor cells from communicating with nearby blood vessels and may prevent the tumor from connecting to the blood supply.
+The cancer cells die without a blood supply bringing fresh oxygen and nutrients to the tumor.

 Side effects of bevacizumab include fatigue, high blood pressure, blood clots, headaches, heat damage, and mouth sores.

-There are dozens of chemotherapy drugs approved by the FDA for the treatment of breast cancer.
+According to the American Cancer Society, dozens of chemotherapy drugs are approved by the FDA for the treatment of breast cancer.
 Certain chemotherapy drugs for breast cancer are used more commonly than others.
-Among these:

-- Cyclophosphamide (Cytoxan) blocks the copying of DNA in cancer cells, thus inhibiting their growth.
+- Cyclophosphamide (Cytoxan) blocks the copying of DNA in cancer cells, inhibiting their growth.

-- Docetaxel (Taxotere) interferes with cell division, slowing the disease’s development.
+- Docetaxel (Taxotere) interferes with cell division, slowing the disease’s progression.

 - Doxorubicin (Adriamycin) is an anthracycline drug, which is derived from strep bacteria and is one of the more effective broad spectrum chemotherapy agents.